60 LikesEducation & Teaching

 What education and teaching qualifications are available?

 You will become a qualified teacher through your teacher training which means you can teach in state funded schools in the UK.
 Teacher training takes place as part of a PGCE course at university (once you've finished your initial degree), or "on the job" via School Direct or Teach First.
+One you're a teacher you'll have qualified teacher status (QTS) which you can add to your CV.

 University lecturers can go on to become professors, which is one of the top academic teaching ranks.